Home » Treeworld » Myrcianthes Fragrans

 Description

-Although, it tolerates temperatures down to -20, this Florida Native prefers full sun to partial shade.
-When planning your landscape you should have in mind that the Simpson Stopper look will depend also on the amount of sun it gets.
-As, under full sun it will form a dense crown making it a great asset for a hedge.
-But if the Myrcianthes Fragans is in partial shade, foliage will be less dense but on the plus side it will give a better view of the exfoliating bark.
+When planning your landscape, keep in mind that the look of the Simpson’s stopper tree will depend on the amount of sun it gets.
+Under full sun, it will form a dense crown, making it a great asset for a hedge.
+But if the Myrcianthes fragans is in partial shade, the foliage will be less dense.
+On the plus side, it will give a better view of distinctive scaly mottled bark that shows off a reddish color and is quite attractive.

 Additional information